top of page

 Review of Clinical Evidence

 Polynucleotide injections have demonstrated promising results in reducing wrinkles, improving skin texture, and enhancing skin elasticity, with nine studies reporting significant benefits.
-Side effects are typically mild and temporary which is reassuring, and patient satisfaction tends to be moderate to high, indicating that PN treatment is a well-tolerated and effective option for cosmetic improvement.
-Again, optimal use remains under studied and therefore more research is needed.
-Although, the studies used were not of consistent moderate-high quality, benefits of PN were found and believed to be true.
+Side effects are typically mild and temporary, which is reassuring, and patient satisfaction tends to be moderate to high, indicating that PN treatment is a well-tolerated and effective option for cosmetic improvement.
+Again, optimal use remains under-studied, and therefore more research is needed.
+Although the studies used were not of consistent moderate-high quality, benefits of PN were found and believed to be true.

-This expert opinion article consists of perspectives from an international panel of dermatologists and aesthetic physicians on the use of PNs.
-(Rejuran).
+This expert opinion article consists of perspectives from an international panel of dermatologists and aesthetic physicians on the use of PNs (Rejuran).
 The presumed mechanism of action of PNs involves the formation of a hydrophilic, scaffold-like matrix that is known to support tissue remodeling and hydration.
 This article highlights the clinical applications of PNs across four indications: skin hydration and rejuvenation; structural support through deep-plane injections; barrier repair in rosacea and eczema; and scar remodelling.
 Yes, it can help with skin conditions too.
 The panel concluded that their strong biocompatibility and tolerability make them a promising option, especially for sensitive or barrier-impaired skin.
-However, the existing evidence is still limited, and further research including randomised trials is required.
-I also think that, again different brands should be studied, not just rejuveran.
-Nevertheless polynucleotides themselves have shown to be beneficial
+However, the existing evidence is still limited, and further research, including randomised trials, is required.
+I also think that, again, different brands should be studied, not just Rejuveran.
+Nevertheless, polynucleotides themselves have shown to be beneficial.

 Practical Considerations for Users